Continue reading on DataGuidance with:

 1. Governing Texts

-Given the internationally recognised importance of the right to personal data protection, as well as the consecration of this right in the Constitution of the Republic of Moldova ('the Constitution') (in particular Article 28 of the Constitution which provides the right to intimate, family, and private life), starting from mid-2000 Moldovan lawmakers paid special attention to the personal right protection.
-So, the first dedicated law, enacted back in 2007, was pretty shortly replaced, back in April 2012, by a moderner Law No. 133 on Personal Data Protection ('the Law on Personal Data').
+Given the internationally recognized importance of the right to personal data protection, as well as the consecration of this right in the Constitution of the Republic of Moldova ('the Constitution') (in particular Article 28 of the Constitution which provides the right to intimate, family, and private life), starting from mid-2000 Moldovan lawmakers paid special attention to the personal right protection.
+So, the first dedicated law, enacted back in 2007, was shortly replaced, back in April 2012, by a more modern Law No. 133 on Personal Data Protection ('the Law').
 This Law has transposed the European Union's Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the Protection of Individuals with regard to the Processing of Personal Data and on the Free Movement of Such Data ('Data Protection Directive').

-In a new legislative reform spur, on 10 January 2022, important amendments to the Law on Personal Data were enacted, passed by the Law No. 175 of 11 November 2021 (only available to download in Romanian here) ('the Amendments'), which aim to partially transpose the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR'),
+In a new legislative reform spur, on January 10, 2022, important amendments to the Law were enacted, passed by Law No. 175 of 11 November 2021 (only available to download in Romanian here) ('the Amendments'), which aim to partially transpose the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR'),

 1.1.
 Key acts, regulations, directives, bills